Hridhya26/Mynotes/Day20.md

 ## Datatypes
 - continuous - Eg : temperature
 - discrete - can only be expressed as whole numbers and can be counted.
 - classification and regression - Classification and regression are both supervised machine learning algorithms that find patterns in data to predict outcomes.
 The main                                          difference between the two is that classification predicts discrete categories, while regression predicts continuous numerical values.

 - Classification and regression model.

 ## Numerical and categorical varible
 - Numerical again divided into continuous and discrete.
-- The main difference between numerical and categorical variables is that numerical variables are quantifiable and represent numbers, while categorical variables are non-numerical and represent groups
+- The main difference between numerical and categorical variables is that numerical variables are quantifiable and represent numbers, while categorical variables are non-        numerical and represent groups

 ## Visualization
 - Data visualization is the graphical representation of information and data.
 By using visual elements like charts, graphs, and maps, data visualization tools provide an         accessible way to see and understand trends, outliers, and patterns in data.

   - Matplotlib : Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.